 If your child is still learning how to swim and needs something with extra protection, a GoGo Kids Life Vest will offer better buoyancy.
 It might not be as comfortable as the above choice, but it’s a better choice for safety.
 These life vests are intended for kids who need extra support for swimming since it’s not a life-saving device.
 You’ll still need to be present at all times when they are using this life vest.

 Lastly, if your child can’t swim and you don’t feel comfortable with the above choices, go with Body Glove, the only coast guard approved life-saving device.
 Our son used this when he didn’t know how to swim, and we felt confident knowing he would be safe.
 The caveat is that it will be difficult to snorkel in, but if it’s for an older toddler that you’re trying to get comfortable with snorkeling in the water, it can be a good choice.

 Lastly, you can always opt for a good old-fashioned pool noodle for extra flotation.

 Reef Safe Sunblock

 Time spent splashing around in the water means time spent basking in the rays of the sun.
-Be sure to use reef safe sunscreen to minimize the harm done to the underwater sea life.
-While the verdict is still out on if sunscreen is harming sea life, at this point, it’s better to be safe and use reef safe mineral sunscreen.
+Be sure to use reef-safe sunscreen to minimize the harm done to sea life.
+While the verdict is still out on if sunscreen is harming sea life, at this point, it’s better to be safe and use reef-safe mineral sunscreen.

 We like Badger Mineral SPF 40 sunscreen and Blue Lizard Sensitive Skin Sunscreen.
 I like Blue Lizard a bit more since it’s fragrance-free.
 Both will leave a white cast on your skin, but I found it disappeared if I gave it a good rub.